shervinpouryazdanpanah/php-solid/S/README.md

 - Example

-  The file `OrderManagerF.php` contains one class that must perform several tasks:
+  The file `False.php` contains one class that must perform several tasks:

 - Converting to JSON
 - Processing the payment
 - Sending an email

 ```php